dbenque/labkube/prez/1-pods/README.md

 ```

 Now let's play directly with pod object definition.
 Have a look at file pod-1.yaml.
-All the values that have disapeared compare to what we have seen with ```kubectl get pod labkube -oyaml``` are either the default values or status or runtime value.
+All the values that have disapeared compare to what we have seen with ```kubectl get pod labkube -oyaml``` are either the default values or status or runtime values.

 ``` shell
 > cat pod-1.yaml